heacare/superapp_archive/README.md

 Ambrose holds the shared debug keystore file.
 Sharing the keystore file allows us to use the same API key for development.

 Current API keys:
+- Google Fit
+  - Relies on the app's certificate, so the debug keystore file needs to be shared
 - Google Maps (Ambrose's private project)
   - Eventually need to be replaced with an official release API key in the project and add security measures
-- Google Fit
-  - Relies on the app's certificate, so the keystore file needs to be shared

 ## Developing (Backend)